Itinerary: Krakow, Warsaw, Vilnius, Riga, Tallinn

 DAY 3 (THURSDAY): KRAKOW-WARSAW

 We leave for Czestochowa, the spiritual heart of Poland, where we visit the Jasna Gora Monastery with the Black Madonna.
 Through the flat low-laying plain of Central Poland we reach Warsaw in the early afternoon.
-Check-in at Hotel Mercure Centrum Warsaw**** or similar.
+Check-in at the Hotel Novotel Centrum Warsaw**** or similar.

 DAY 4 (FRIDAY): WARSAW

-We continue through the well forested North Poland into the Masurian Lakeland, a myriad of post-glacial lakes representing some of the most beautiful nature in the whole of Poland.
-The afternoon excursion of the Masurian Lakeland takes us to the quaint town of Ketrzyn, to the beautiful Baroque church in Swieta Lipka and to the town of Gizycko, surrounded to all sides by the lakes.
-In the late afternoon we check-in at Hotel Mercure Mrongovia Resort & Spa**** or similar.
+We continue through the well forested North Poland into the Masurian Lakeland, a myriad of postglacial lakes representing some of the most beautiful nature in the whole of Poland.
+The afternoon excursion of the Masurian Lakeland takes us to picture-postcard town Mragowo, further to the beautiful Baroque church in Swieta Lipka and to the town of Gizycko, surrounded to all sides by the lakes.
+In the afternoon we check-in at Hotel St. Bruno****, or similar.

 Today we continue along the eastern fringe of the Masurian Lakeland with endless blue lakes and attractive resort towns into Lithuania.
 We stop in Kaunas, the former capital of Lithuania, to admire the beautiful Old Town and the elegant white Baroque Town Hall before we arrive late in the afternoon to Vilnius.
 Check in at Hotel Radisson Blu Lietuva**** or similar.